The Recipe: The perfect combination for apple crisp, barely sweet, perfectly soft apples with an extra-crispy and flavor-rich topping.

-Over the years, I've eaten (and baked) too many so-so apple crisps.
-So I set out to create my very own 'perfect' recipe, barely sweet apples firm and tart, topped with an extra-crispy topping, thanks to a secret ingredient.
+The Conversation: Over the years, I've eaten (and baked) too-many so-so apple crisps, there's just so much that can go wrong with this simple classic.
+So I set out to create my very own "perfect" recipe: barely sweet apples firm and tart, topped with an extra-crispy topping.
+That extra-crispy topping?
+It's thanks to a secret ingredient!

 How one makes a bad apple crisp is beyond me.
 What can go wrong with apples and butter, cinnamon and nuts?
 Trouble is, over the years, I've eaten (and baked, myself) one so-so batch of apple crisp after another.
 The culprits?